Headteacher, Special School, North WestDownload

 After reading about the critical aspects of emotional intelligence on leadership effectiveness, I made sure that I was aware of my impact on the subject leaders.
 For example, the leader for physical education’s main concern was evidencing the assessment practices.
 He is an excellent teacher who has spent a great deal of time developing the subject.
-I tailored my approach to make sure he knew that I recognised this excellent practice, and that the focus for him would be on evidencing student progress.
+I tailored my approach to making sure he knew that I recognised this excellent practice and that the focus for him would be on evidencing student progress.
 Our meetings focussed on supporting him to develop a unique system of assessment based on the Entry Level Award scheme.
 I knew this approach was effective as the leader engaged straight away with the change.

 A further example was the leader for Geography who showed signs in our initial meeting of concern, about how the change could take place.
-I facilitated time with the science lead to support to support her.
+I facilitated time with the science lead to support her.
 This approach made a significant difference to the success of the progress in Geography.
 Day states that a vision of new possibilities is not enough to effect change.
 Indeed, as with any aim or aspiration, objectives need to follow.
 I made sure throughout this project that the vision was clear, I led with objectives but I distributed the leadership of the change to the subject leaders.

 It became quite clear early on that there were two distinct groups to support.
 Firstly the leaders who demonstrated excellent teaching practice.
 Secondly, the leaders who required support to use this as an opportunity to evaluate their schemes of work and assessment practices.
 The termly progress review conducted in December 2017, showed a clear increase in progress for a significant number of students in Art and Physical education.
 This was because progress was being evidenced and moderated.
-The review revealed the overall the gap between the Core and Foundation subjects still remained.
+The review revealed the overall gap between the Core and Foundation subjects still remained.

 In March 2018, following several developments in each of the Foundation subjects, the graph showed that the progress difference in Year 7 and Year 10 was not significant.
 Though this is not the case in Year 8 and Year 9.
 On closer examination of the data, I can see that a significant number of Year 8 students made outstanding progress in Science and this is represented in the chart.

 Year 9 was still showing a significant gap in the progress students were making.
 Anecdotal reports suggested behaviour in the foundation subjects by a number of Year 9 students may be a possibility.
-On investigation I found no difference in the reported behaviour incidents across the Core subjects compared with the Foundation subjects.
+On investigation, I found no difference in the reported behaviour incidents across the Core subjects compared with the Foundation subjects.

 During each termly review of student data, I monitor groups of students of particular interest, Pupil premium (PP), Cared for students and Gender.
 All our students have an education, health and care plan and therefore are not identified.
-My analysis has showed that for the last three years that there is no significant difference in the identified groups.
-Cared for students and students entitled to Pupil premium are matching the progress of their peers, in fact PP students in Year 8 and 9 are slightly above non PP though this is not significant.
+My analysis has shown that for the last three years that there is no significant difference in the identified groups.
+Cared for students and students entitled to Pupil premium are matching the progress of their peers, in fact, PP students in Year 8 and 9 are slightly above non PP though this is not significant.
 And there is no gender gap in terms of progress.
 However, following each data review I identify a group of students who are not making expected progress in four or more subjects.
-The percentage of students in this group has declined from 14.3% in the Autumn term, through to 9.8% in the summer 2018.
-The purpose of this group is to create a whole school effort to support these students who are under performing in multiple subjects.
+The percentage of students in this group has declined from 14.3% in the Autumn term, through to 9.8% in summer 2018.
+The purpose of this group is to create a whole school effort to support these students who are underperforming in multiple subjects.
 This is done by targeted intervention, support and counselling.

 When I designed the assessment system following the removal of National Curriculum levels I was particularly aware of adding to teacher workload.
 By listening to feedback, taking a collaborative approach and facilitating timetable time, the subject leaders have not had an additional burden during this academic year.

 My communications engagement strategy identified the key stakeholders in this project.
-My communication began with the whole staff team, followed by regular face to face meetings.
+My communication began with the whole staff team, followed by a regular face to face meetings.
 Each meeting was followed with an email to thank the leader for their time and the agreed next steps.
 I found dropping in to speak to leader along the course of this project enabled me to smooth out issues.
 By maintaining this supportive relationship throughout the project I recognised that the staff were prepared to take on board the necessary changes.

 Mary Myatt, states that the lack of collaborative work within schools prevents the sharing of good practice.
 By facilitating time for teachers to observe each other, plan together and reflect on their own learning is such a powerful learning experience and one that we were not doing.
 As I worked through this project I utilised every opportunity to bring staff together in pairs to help each other reflect on their own journey.
 I truly believe that this has made a significant difference to the success of the project.

 Partnerships with other schools were limited and this was something that I particularly wanted to change.
 I used my contact through the local Special Schools assessment group to facilitate termly opportunities for the English, Mathematics and Science leads to moderate their assessment practices with other schools.
-The impact has been further demonstration of robust assessment practices within the school.
+The impact has been a further demonstration of robust assessment practices within the school.
 This has led to further opportunities as the lead teachers make their own contacts and I have since facilitated one of our English teachers to spend the morning in another school evaluating reading assessments.

-The History and Geography leads benefitted from a visit to a mainstream secondary school to see how they managed their department.
+History and Geography lead benefitted from a visit to a mainstream secondary school to see how they managed their department.
 The impact of this was that they then had the confidence to make changes in their own department.
 The science lead is now attending regular wellbeing meetings at a partner school.
 Each partnership within school and outside of school has had a demonstrable impact on my project as professionals work together for the benefit of our students.

 I undertook a school placement project locally.
-As a result the relationship between our business managers has strengthened and both schools would like to expand peer observation.
+As a result, the relationship between our business managers has strengthened and both schools would like to expand peer observation.
 I am devising a plan to put this in place in the autumn term.

 I continue to strengthen our partnerships with the contacts made through the Assessment Leads group and am working another Special School, introduced via a software supplier, supporting them in creating a robust, moderated assessment system that satisfies their needs and that of any external agency.
 This partnership will also continue to develop as they are keen to share further.